spiderlili/Fairy-Hunter-VR/README.md

 # Yokai-Huntress-VR

-Catch Yokai creatures with magic globes in VR(WIP)
+Catch as many Yokai creatures as you can within 60 seconds by shooting magic globes in VR(WIP)

 TO DO:
 1. Add original music